Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Setting the Stage

 Here are some familiar sequences described as net train counts, starting at $n=0$:

-\begin{itemize} \item $\tcount(n, [1,2])= 1,1,2,3,5,8,\ldots$, the Fibonacci numbers. \item $\tcount(n, [\anti{1},2])= 1,-1,2,-3,5,-8,\ldots$, the alternating Fibonacci numbers. \item $\tcount(n, [1,3,5,\ldots])= 1,1,1,2,3,5,8,\ldots$, the Fibonacci sequence with an extra initial $1$. \item $\tcount(n,[1]) = 1,1,1,1,\ldots$, the constant sequence of all $1$'s. \item $\tcount(n,[1,1]) = 1, 1, 2, 4, 8, \ldots$, the powers of $2$. \item $\tcount(n,[2,3]) = 1, 0, 1, 1, 1, 2, 2, 3, 4, 5, 7, 9, 12, \ldots $, a \emph{Padovan sequence} \cite{padovan-wiki}. \item $\tcount(n,[1,3]) = 1, 1, 1, 1, 2, 3, 4, 6, 9, 13, 19, \ldots$, a \emph{Narayana cow number sequence} \cite{narayana-oeis}. \item $\tcount(n,[1,\anti{2}]) = 1, 1,0,-1,-1,0, 1, \ldots$, repeating with period $6$. \item $\tcount(n,[\anti{1},\anti{2}]) = 1, 1,0,1,1,0, 1, \ldots$, repeating with period $3$. \item $\tcount(n,\emptyrods)= \tcount(n,[1,\anti{1}]) = 1, 0, 0, 0, \ldots$ . \end{itemize}
+\begin{itemize} \item $\tcount(n, [1,2])= 1,1,2,3,5,8,\ldots$, the Fibonacci numbers. \item $\tcount(n, [\anti{1},2])= 1,-1,2,-3,5,-8,\ldots$, the alternating Fibonacci numbers. \item $\tcount(n, [1,3,5,7,\ldots])= 1,1,1,2,3,5,8,\ldots$, the Fibonacci sequence with an extra initial $1$. \item $\tcount(n,[1]) = 1,1,1,1,\ldots$, the constant sequence of all $1$'s. \item $\tcount(n,[1,1]) = 1, 2, 4, 8, 16, \ldots$, the powers of $2$. \item $\tcount(n,[2,3]) = 1, 0, 1, 1, 1, 2, 2, 3, 4, 5, 7, 9, 12, \ldots $, a \emph{Padovan sequence} \cite[p 89]{hopkins} \cite{padovan}. \item $\tcount(n,[1,3]) = 1, 1, 1, 2, 3, 4, 6, 9, 13, 19, \ldots$, a \emph{Narayana cow number sequence} \cite{narayana-oeis}. \item $\tcount(n,[1,\anti{2}]) = 1, 1,0,-1,-1,0, 1, \ldots$, repeating with period $6$. \item $\tcount(n,[\anti{1},\anti{2}]) = 1, -1,0,1,-1,0, 1, \ldots$, repeating with period $3$. \item $\tcount(n,\emptyrods)= \tcount(n,[1,\anti{1}]) = 1, 0, 0, 0, \ldots$ . \end{itemize}

-The next theorem shows that studying the net train count sequences of rod sets is quite general.
+The next theorem shows that every integer sequence is the net train count sequence for some rod set.

 \begin{theorem} For every infinite sequence of integers $ a_1, a_2, \ldots $ there is a rod set $R$ such that $\tcount(n,R)= a_n$ for all $n \ge 1$. \end{theorem} \begin{proof} We construct $R$ inductively.
 By definition, $\tcount(0,R) = 1$.
-To make $\tcount(1,R) = a_1$, the set $R$ clearly needs $a_1$ rods of length $1$ (these will be antirods if $a_1 < 0$).
-Once the number of rods of length $k$ is known for all $k < n$, we can use the recursion determined by these rods to compute the number of trains of length $n$ composed of more than one rod.
-Then we add the correct number of rods or antirods of length $n$ so that the new one-rod trains make $\tcount(n,R) = a_n$. \end{proof}
+To make $\tcount(1,R) = a_1$, the set $R$ clearly needs $a_1$ differently colored rods of length $1$ (these will be antirods if $a_1 < 0$).
+Once the number of rods of length $k$ is known for all $k < n$, we can use the recursion in Equation~\ref{eq:initialconditions} to compute the number of trains of length $n$ composed of more than one rod.
+Then we add the correct number of differently colored rods or antirods of length $n$ so that these new one-rod trains make $\tcount(n,R) = a_n$. \end{proof}